PLASTIC SURGERY & HAIR LOSS:

 Although few patients realize it, receding hairlines and hair loss are factors that can undermine the outcome of almost any facial-rejuvenation surgery.
 It is therefore important for plastic surgeons to consider the potential likelihood of hereditary hair loss in their patients when they perform the preliminary physical exam and family-history review.
 It is also ethically responsible to discuss any effects the proposed procedure might have on the patient’s hairline and scalp—including potential scarring—prior to performing the proposed procedure as part of the informed-consent process.

 The vast majority of hair loss is genetic (androgenic alopecia).
-But hair loss can also be caused by an autoimmune disorder (alopecia areata) or a temporary condition (telogen effluvium) triggered by excessive physical or emotional stress.
+But hair loss can also be caused by an autoimmune disorder (alopecia areata) or a temporary condition (telogen effluvium) triggered by excessive physical or emotional stress or general anesthesia.
 In women, changing hormone levels—such as those that occur with childbirth and menopause—can trigger hair loss as well.
 Certain medications, illnesses, and skin disorders can also be responsible.

 In addition to these biological causes, the basic mechanics of some plastic surgery procedures can lead to—or exacerbate—hair loss.
-For example, the lift of an already high or receding hairline in brow-lift patients can accentuate or reveal a patient’s tendency toward hair loss.
+For example, the lift of an already high or receding hairline in brow lift patients can accentuate or reveal a patient’s tendency toward hair loss.
 Significant recession of a woman’s frontal hairline may also lend an undesirable, masculine proportion to the face.
+Scars that were easily hidden at middle age when the brow lift was performed, may now become visible a decade later when hereditary hair loss progresses in the temple and frontal areas of the scalp.

 A hair-restoration surgeon can help accurately assess a patient’s risk factors and propose helpful preventive and restorative procedures, if necessary.
 For example, one preventive measure that is quite easy for female patients to use before and after surgery is the application of a topical minoxidil solution.